 GeoDraw Camp (6–8 years)

-During our popular Geo-Drawing Camp, children will spend three days drawing and mastering US Maps, including the major features and states of the United States.
+During our popular Geo-Drawing Camp, children will spend three days drawing and mastering World and African wall maps, including blackline copies of individual African countries.
 Facilitators will teach the classical model and drawing skills in order to help students complete their projects.
 We use techniques from Mona Brooks’s Drawing with Children; your child is sure to love attending this camp!
-Required Resource: Trivium Tables©: Cycle 3
+Required Resource: Trivium Tables®: Geography, Cycle 1

 Students should bring : Two good erasers, a ruler or straight edge, two pencils, and a daily snack with beverage.
 Parents are responsible for picking children up and providing lunch during the one-hour lunch break.

 Academic student camps vary from location to location.
 Please check your registration confirmation for the student camp(s) offered at your 3-Day Practicum event.

 Not only can Latin be “not so tough,” it can also be fun if you learn it with friends!
 During Latin camp, students will study beginning Latin using a combination of Latin’s Not So Tough and Henle’s 1st Year Latin.
 Tutors balance the camp day with a mix of memory work, fun, and games.
 Optional resources: Henle 1st Year Latin and Henle Latin First Year Answer Key